varunkumardev/amitmerchant1990.github.io/_posts/2021-10-14-first-class-callables-in-php-8-1.md

 */
 ```

-Now, if you want to write the same example in *PHP 8.1 using first-class callable syntax*, you can do it like so.
+On the other hand, if you want to write the same example in *PHP 8.1 using first-class callable syntax*, you can do it like so.

 ```php
 function cube($n)